aaryan-11-x/My-CVEs/File Upload RCE - Code-Projects Tourism Management System 1.0.md

 ### **Description:**
-A vulnerability exists in the `/admin/change-image.php` endpoint of Travel Management System 1.0, allowing an authenticated user to upload arbitrary PHP files without proper validation.
+A vulnerability exists in the `/admin/change-image.php` endpoint of Tourism Management System 1.0, allowing an authenticated user to upload arbitrary PHP files without proper validation.
 This enables remote code execution (RCE) on the server.

 ### **Steps to Reproduce:**
 1. Login to the application as an admin.
 Default credentials are: